History Of Infinite Banking

 Wanamaker paid over $800,000 in premium payments which, in today's dollars, would be equal to roughly $22 million.
 His policy's collective cash values were worth an estimated $70 million (in today's dollars).
 His insurance and death benefits were worth even more.

 At that time, he was the most insured man in America, only to be outdone by his son.
+At his death, Wanamaker's business empire, financed largely with life insurance policies, was worth more than $100 million.

 The Big Idea: Ownership and Control Over Financing and Credit

 When money is needed, the owner of a well-funded life insurance policy borrows money from the insurance company, using the cash values as collateral for the loan.
 A high value is placed on the capital inside the policy, and loan payments made to the insurance company are generally in excess of what the insurer charges for the loan.
 In essence, the policyholder is recognizing the cost of capital in his policy and treating access to his money as a loan instead of a cash withdrawal that has no value.
-In the corporate world, the counterpart to this idea is something referred to as "economic value added" (EVA).
+In the corporate world, the counterpart to this idea is something referred to as "Economic Value Added" (EVA).

 When world-famous investor Warren Buffet talks about charging managers for the use of Berkshire Hathaway's capital at a double-digit interest rate, he is implicitly using the core concepts of "infinite banking" inside his company (which happens to be an insurance company).
 During one shareholder meeting, Buffett elaborated on the idea, stating that he places a high value on Berkshire's capital (higher than other lending institutions), and he pushes that cost onto managers (and anyone else) who wants to use the company's capital.